ryanlabouve/rails-api-jwt-toy-blog/README.md

 touch app/models/public_post.rb
 ```

-Then I went ahead and setup public post and private post as subclasses.
+Then I went ahead and setup `PublicPost` and `PrivatePost` as classes that inherit from `Post`.
 This will come in handy later when we setup our resources.

 ```
 # app/models/public_post.rb